es-andres/cdec/README.md

 event but inevitably vary in their language, tone and contextualization.
 What can we learn from the variations?
 Of course, we must first group together all reports of the same event before we can realize any analysis.
-Generating these event groupings automatically is called Cross Document Event Coreference (CDEC).
+Generating these event groupings automatically is called Cross-Document Event Coreference (CDEC).
 It is an important component not only for this application, but also for tasks such as information retrieval and question answering.
 CDEC allows us to augment the information around an event mention in a single document with information from all of its mentions across many